mehulagg/gitlab/doc/development/real_time.md

 scale introduces some challenges.
 For that reason, new features should be rolled out carefully in collaboration with the Plan and Scalability teams.

-## Features reusing an existing WebSocket connection
+## Reusing an existing WebSocket connection

 Features reusing an existing connection incur minimal risk.
 Feature flag rollout is recommended.
 However, it is not necessary to roll out in percentages or to estimate new capacity required.

-## Features introducing a new WebSocket connection
+## Introducing a new WebSocket connection

 Any change that introduces a WebSocket connection to part of the GitLab site incurs some scalability risk, both to nodes responsible for maintaining open